VISOPS-Team/Timestamps-Checker/README.md

 1. Extracts TIME OF FIRST OBS and TIME OF LAST OBS from .obs files.
 2. Sorts .obs files chronologically by the time of first observation.
 3. Outputs the results in a CSV file (time_observations_all.csv).
+## Requirements
+1. Python 3.x: Ensure Python is installed and available in your system's PATH.
+2. Dependencies:
+* os
+* csv
+3. converted folders should be in rinex and rtk folders